Skip to main content

 Model Answer 1:

 My friend had lost a significant amount of blood, and I was also informed that he might have needed some blood later on.
-Anyway, while waiting for my friend, I almost forgot to inform my family that I would be late to return home as I was visiting my friend at a hospital.
-But, when I wanted to call them, I found out that there was no mobile phone network.
+Anyway, while waiting for my friend, I almost forgot to inform my family that I would be late returning home as I was visiting my friend at the hospital.
+But when I wanted to call them, I found out that there was no mobile phone network.
 I was also informed that the hospital authority wanted to stop the use of a mobile phone inside the hospital building in order to reduce unwanted noise.

 Sample Answer 2: